 BEIJING: Audi, Burberry and BMW are the high-end brands showing how best to utilise digital media in China, a new study has suggested.

-L2, the specialist consultancy,
+L2, the specialist consultancy, assessed

 100 leading brands in the category, based on their own websites, social media presence, digital marketing campaigns, mobile strategies and levels of online buzz.